5 Advantages of a Restorative Justice Model of Discipline in Public Schools

 Moving Away from Suspensions

 Detention, suspension, in-school suspension, and other traditional disciplinary measures have a long list of negative consequences.
 Foremost among them is the fact that they demonstrate little to no effect on student behavior.
-They completely disregard the underlying factors that lead to behavioral issues, and they make keeping up with academics and other important aspects of a student’s life difficult.
-They also distract teachers and other staff from time that would be better spent forming lesson plans.
+They completely disregard the underlying factors that lead to behavioral issues and make keeping up with academics and other important aspects of a student’s life difficult.
+They also distract teachers and other staff from the time better spent on forming lesson plans.

 Reduced Dropouts and Educator Turnover

 Negative disciplinary measures produce negative results.
 Students who are repeatedly subjected to punitive measures are not only more likely to be disruptive in class, they’re also more likely to drop out without completing their education.
-Prior to dropping out, they manifest severe behavioral issues which are caused, to some extent, by the punitive disciplinary measures meant to keep them in check.
+Before dropping out, they manifest severe behavioral issues caused, to some extent, by the punitive disciplinary measures meant to keep them in check.
 This leads to more expansive turnover of teachers and other staff, particularly new and inexperienced instructors.

 Heightened Academic Performance